Mode8fx/RomOrganizerDeluxe/README.md

 Finally, while the program is doing all this, it will create logs that track what files are missing from your local romset as indicated by your database files, along with logs of what files were copied to/from your target drive.

 I made this program for my own personal use, so some parts of it may not be completely user-friendly.
-But feel free to use it if you want; it won't break anything (your ROMs are only copied, not moved/deleted, and roms are only renamed according to No-Intro naming conventions).
+But feel free to use it if you want; it won't break anything (your ROMs are only copied, not moved or deleted, and roms are only renamed according to No-Intro/Redump naming conventions).
 Just make sure you change the input/output paths in the settings file.

 ### Device Profile
 You can create a device profile that saves settings for that device's curated rom collection.
 The settings are: